open-wc/open-wc/packages/es-dev-server/README.md

   If you run `es-dev-server` regularly from the root of this project, you can access your app at `/` or `/index.html` in the browser.

   ### index.html in a subfoolder
-  If you move your `index.html` in inside a subfolder:
+  If you move your `index.html` inside a subfolder:
   ```
   node_modules/...
   src/...